lawrencegripper/DSC/Resources/cGit/readme.md

 Community Git DSC Resource - @lawrencegripper
 =============================

 This resource is aimed at keeping a git repository up to date.
+Currently early beta version.

 The resource checks the status of the repository, pulling updates and keeping local files in sync with remote commits.